pleyvaramirez/cse15l-lab-reports/lab-report-3.md

 # Lab Report 3 - Phillip Leyva Ramirez, PID: A17546555
 # Part 1 - Bugs

-For this part, we will examine the `reversed` method starting at line 14 in ArrayExamples.java from Lab 4.
+For this part, we will examine the `reversed` method starting at line 14 in ArrayExamples.java from Lab 4, identify what the bug is, and come up with a solution addressing the bug.

  ```
  static int[] reversed(int[] arr) {